There are multiple picture packages for my home province of Ontario. This page provides brief info and pointers.

-Toronto is the capital of Ontario, Canada's largest city, and my home.
-Photos in this section show some of the major landmarks, like the CN Tower, some of the parks and recreation areas along its Lake Ontario shoreline, and a few other modern and older highlights that have caught my attention.
+Toronto is the capital of Ontario, Canada's largest city.
+This section shows some of the major landmarks and other highlights that have caught my attention.
 Toronto page

-Southern Ontario is where most of the province's population lives.
-I've chosen to feature Stratford, a small city with beautiful parks and an internationally renowned theatre company, three places along the north shore of Lake Ontario, and images of autumn colours.
+The Southern Ontario section features Stratford, a small city with a renowned theatre company, three places along the north shore of Lake Ontario, and images of autumn colours.
 Southern Ontario page

 The Georgian Bay section includes lake and cottage country scenery, unique geological formations, and two historical village recreations.
 Georgian Bay page